sppmacd/midiplayer/README.md

 ![Defaults](./docs/screenshots/defaults.png)
 ![Selectors](./docs/screenshots/selectors.png)

-The app is still in development, it has probably many dumb bugs and is definitely not fully functional (see e.g MIDI output, Windows support, etc.).
+The app is still in development, it has probably many dumb bugs and is definitely not fully functional.

 ## Building / Installing